-Does that mean that it's okay for your child to behave however they like when they're angry?
+Does that mean that it's okay for your child to behave however they want when they're angry?

 Of course not - it's our job to teach our children to express these emotions healthily which might mean taking an uncomfortable look in the mirror.